 Sukanya Samriddhi Yojana Account is a new Initiative from Government of India, to help the parents of girl children, to meet the future educational and marriage expenses.
-Sukanya Samrudhi Yojana Account was launched by Prime Minister Narendra Modi on 22 January 2015 as a part of “Beti Bachavo, Beti Padhavo” Campaign.
-The greatest advantages of the scheme includes its higher returns and income tax benefits.
-To join this scheme parents of girl child should open a specialized account in any of the collaborating banks or post office.
+Sukanya Samrudhi Yojana Account was launched by Prime Minister Narendra Modi on 22 January 2015 as a part of “Beti Bachao, Beti Padhavo” Campaign.
+The greatest advantages of the scheme include its higher returns and income tax benefits.
+To join this scheme parents of the girl child should open a specialized account in any of the collaborating banks or post office.

 Sukanya Samriddhi Yojana Account – terms and conditions.

 - Only parents with girl children can open Sukanya Samriddhi Yojana Account.

 - Only one account can be opened for a single girl child.